OpenWIS/openwis-documentation/_minutes/steering/2020-09-29-OpenWIS-Steering-Committee-2020-Sep.md

   - IMD - No response
   - JT - Agreed.
 Really all we are doing is broadening scope not fundamental legal changes.

-  RES-OWIS RESOLUTON – Agreed that Internal Rules changes that follow on from changes to the by-laws could be made once the by-laws are approved by the Board with input from Michael Robbins.
+  RES-OWIS – Agreed that Internal Rules changes that follow on from changes to the by-laws could be made once the by-laws are approved by the Board with input from Michael Robbins.

   *[ACTION - JT to update Internal Rules once the by-laws are approved by the Board](https://github.com/OpenWIS/openwis-documentation/pull/604)*